 “You keep using that word.
 I do not think it means what you think it means.” – Inigo Montoya, The Princess Bride

 It may be inconceivable for you to misuse a word, but a quick look around online reveals plenty of people doing it.
-And it’s all too easy when we hear or see others use words incorrectly and parrot them without knowing it’s wrong.
+And it’s all too easy when we hear or see others use words incorrectly and parrot them without knowing they’re wrong.

-So let’s take a look at 27 commonly misused words.
+So, let’s take a look at 27 commonly misused words.
 Some are common mistakes that can cost you when trying to keep a reader’s attention.
 Others are more obscure and just interesting to know.

 Adverse / Averse